bardurt/bardurt/README.md

 I do application development, main focus on Mobile Application.
 I am really passionate about doing mobile development, in my opinion it is the best combination of logical programming, performance, and design.

+In my free time, I enjoy working with statistical data and performing calculations.
+I specialize in processing large datasets, primarily using Python and R, to uncover patterns, correlations, and discrepancies within the data.

 ## My skills

 ### Application Development